 The Dutch Door has been around since the 17th century.
 And through the centuries, its iconic design has been found in homes across the globe.
 But, this door has a special relationship with the earliest American colonies where it was almost a necessity of colonial home design.

 This unique piece of architecture became popular in the American colonies of New York and New Jersey, which were originally settled by the Dutch before the English took over.
 This area still exhibits a strong Dutch influence in its colonial architecture.

 Dutch Doors are essentially made up of two independently moving doors (one on top of the other).
 They require 4 hinges unlike the typical 3 hinges on most doors.
 The bottom portion contains the doorknob and lock, and the top portion contains a latch to attach the two portions together.
-When latched together a Dutch Door will perform the same as a traditional door.
-Often they are found with a “perch” on top of the bottom portion, which is similar to a window sill.
-And some had windows on top while others did not.
+When latched together, a Dutch Door will perform the same as a traditional door.
+Often, they are found with a “perch” on top of the bottom portion, which is similar to a window sill.
+Some Dutch Doors had windows on top while others did not.

 Do you have/want a Dutch Door on your home?
 Comment below and share your story!